 - in the event that you lodge a complaint or claim about any matter with or in relation to us – to use and disclose your personal information for the purpose of reporting, assessing, investigating, processing, responding to and resolving your complaint or claim, including disclosures to relevant government departments/agencies/bodies, courts/tribunals, your travel agent, any authorised representative acting on your behalf and lawyers.
 You also authorise us to collect from any third party sensitive information about you within the meaning of the Privacy Act 1988 (Cth), and for any third party to disclose personal information about you to us, for the above-mentioned purpose.

 For the safety and security of our guests and crew, we use Closed Circuit Television (CCTV) to monitor and record public areas onboard all our ships.
-If necessary, this footage may be viewed by our own personnel, advisors and external parties with a relevant interest.
+This footage is confidential and is not available for viewing, unless required or permitted by law.
 We are not responsible for any consequences arising from the viewing or other use of this footage.

 Post: PO Box 2006